 St. Moritz - Zermatt

-St. Moritz - Nestled in Engadine in the canton of Graubünden, St. Moritz is considered the birthplace of Alpine winter sports.
+St. Moritz - St. Moritz, located in Engadine in the canton of Graubünden, is considered the birthplace of Alpine winter sports.

-Fortress of Bellinzona - Three medieval castles exemplify the fortified architecture of the Alps.
+Fortress of Bellinzona - Three medieval castles, examples of fortified medieval architecture in the Alps.

 Thanks to restoration efforts, these historical monuments have regained their splendor and are now Bellinzona’s main tourist attraction.

-Rhone Glacier - Across from the iconic Hotel Belvedere, witness the majestic Rhone glacier, stretching about eight kilometers.
+Rhone Glacier - Across from the iconic Hotel Belvedere, you can view the majestic Rhone glacier, stretching about eight kilometers.

-Aletsch Glacier - The Jungfrau-Aletsch region was the first Alpine site to be included on UNESCO’s list of natural world heritage sites.
+Aletsch Glacier - The Jungfrau-Aletsch region was the first site in the Alps to be included on UNESCO’s list of natural world heritage sites.

-This area features the massive rocky peaks of the Eiger, Mönch, and Jungfrau, surrounded by the glacial landscape of the vast Aletsch glacier.
+This area comprises the massive rocky peaks of the Eiger, Mönch, and Jungfrau, surrounded by the glacial landscape of the vast Aletsch glacier.

-St Gotthard Pass - The Gotthard Pass is the most crucial north-south route in the Alps.
-The descent on the southern slopes along the paved Tremola road is both dizzying and impressive.
+St Gotthard Pass - The Gotthard Pass is the key north-south route in the Alps.
+The descent on the southern slopes along the paved Tremola road is breathtaking and impressive.

 The cobblestone road with the Gotthard Pass forms Switzerland’s longest road monument.

-Andermatt - Explore this village with its quaint historical center, strategically located on the road to the Gotthard Pass.
+Andermatt - Visit this village with its quaint historical center, which is significant for its location on the road to the Gotthard Pass.

-Discover the world-famous Swiss brand Victorinox, with a store in the new spa resort Andermatt Reuss, directly on Piazza Gottardo in the Wolf house.
+Discover the world-renowned Swiss brand Victorinox, with a store located in the new spa resort Andermatt Reuss, directly on Piazza Gottardo in the Wolf house.

 Zermatt - Neuchâtel

-Zermatt - Zermatt is a picturesque alpine village renowned worldwide for the iconic Matterhorn, known locally as “Matterhorn,” famous for its pyramid shape.
+Zermatt - Zermatt is a charming alpine village globally recognized for its iconic mountain, the Matterhorn, famous for its pyramid shape.

-The Matterhorn - The pyramid-shaped Matterhorn Mountain is a symbol of Switzerland, globally recognized and possibly the most photographed mountain in the world.
+The Matterhorn - The pyramid-shaped Matterhorn Mountain is a symbol of Switzerland, renowned worldwide, and possibly the most photographed mountain globally.

-If the weather permits, take the highest cog train in Europe to Gornergrat Peak at 3,089 meters, offering the best view of the Matterhorn.
+If the weather permits, you can take Europe’s highest cog train to Gornergrat Peak at 3,089 meters altitude, offering the best view of the Matterhorn.

-Gornergrat - The Gornergrat, offering the most stunning view of the Matterhorn, is accessible by an open-air rack train at 3,089 meters altitude.
+Gornergrat - The Gornergrat, the mountain offering the most stunning view of the Matterhorn, is accessible by an open-air rack train at 3089 meters altitude.

 Chateau de Chillon - Chillon Castle is considered Switzerland’s most visited historical monument.
-Built in the 13th century, it controlled passage along Lake Geneva and served as an arsenal, prison, and residence of the Counts of Savoy.
+Built in the 13th century to control passage along Lake Geneva, it has served as an arsenal, prison, and residence of the Counts of Savoy.

 Explore the castle with an audio guide available in multiple languages.

-The castle’s exterior is also a highlight for visitors who enjoy taking photos, strolling around, and soaking in the views.
-Three years ago, the castle completed its outdoor redevelopment and opened the Café Byron pavilion, where you can enjoy a drink or a light snack.
+The castle’s exterior also attracts visitors who take photos, stroll around, and enjoy the view.
+Three years ago, the castle completed its outdoor redevelopment program and opened its cafeteria pavilion, Café Byron, where you can enjoy a drink or a light snack.

-Vineyard Road (Route du Vignoble) - This scenic road, cherished for its beauty, winds through the charming villages of the Lavaux vineyards, a UNESCO World Heritage Site, offering a unique panorama of terraced vineyards, Lake Geneva’s shores, and the Alps with Mont Blanc in the distance (weather permitting).
+Vineyard Road (Route du Vignoble) - This scenic road passes through the charming villages among the vineyards of Lavaux, a UNESCO World Heritage Site, offering a unique panorama of terraced vineyards, Lake Geneva’s shores, and the Alps with Mont Blanc (weather permitting).

 Admire the Château d’Ouchy, now a prestigious hotel and restaurant.

-The Olympic Museum Lausanne (Musee Olympique) - Near the Château d’Ouchy is the Olympic Museum, a renowned attraction in the Olympic Capital, Lausanne.
+The Olympic Museum Lausanne (Musee Olympique) - Near the Château d’Ouchy is the Olympic Museum, one of the most famous attractions in Lausanne, the Olympic Capital.

-Learn about the Olympic Games, from their origins in Greece to the present day.
+Learn about the Olympic Games, their history, from their inception in Greece to the present day.

 Our Driver Guide will accompany you to the museum entrance, provide entrance tickets, and audio guides (or access to the audio guide on your smartphone).
 The visit is audio-guided.